 No Sweat!
 How to Conquer Your First Marathon in Hot And Humid Weather

-So, you've signed up for your first marathon.
+So, you're running in the Standard Chartered Singapore Marathon for the first time this weekend.
 Congratulations!
 It's an incredible feat that will test your mental and physical endurance.
 But wait: the race will take place in hot and humid weather.
 Don't fret!
 With the right preparation and smart strategies, you can conquer the challenge and complete the marathon injury-free.

 Here are some tips to help you stay on track and cross that finish line with a smile.